vaibhavmallya98/GT-Bot/README.md

 ## Project Highlights

-- Use a CSV file of FAQs that Codebasics company is using right now.
+- Uses a CSV file of FAQs.
 - LLM based QnA system that can reduce the time spent by potential future students on Georgia Tech ECE website.
 - Students should be able to use this system to ask questions directly and get answers within seconds